Skip to content

 Logo - text reads: European Union, European Regional Development Fund

-The Long Rock Strategic Coastal Improvements Project is a £3.7m initiative.
-It aims to improve resillience to flooding and coastal erosion along the frontage of Mount's Bay.
+The Long Rock Strategic Coastal Improvements Project was a £3.7m initiative.
+It aimed to improve resilience to flooding and coastal erosion.
+The benefits were targeted along the frontage of Mount's Bay.
+This frontage runs from Mount's Bay between Marazion and Eastern Green.

 View the Long Rock Strategic Coastal Improvements Project infographic